How to Let Someone Go With Grace, Respect, and Clarity —A Proven 3-Step Framework for Biotech Leaders

 In biotech, where small teams tackle big goals, every person matters.
 There’s no hiding.
 Each role is critical to progress, and when someone isn’t the right fit, the impact is felt across the team.
 Addressing this head-on—calmly, clearly, and respectfully—not only minimizes disruption but also reinforces your credibility as a leader.

-I’ve shared this proven 3-step framework with biotech leaders and managers throughout my career, and I can tell you—it works.
+I’ve shared this proven three-step framework with biotech leaders and managers throughout my career, and I can tell you: it works.

 Before You Begin: Partner With HR

-Before the conversation, align with your HR partner.
-They will ensure compliance, handle the administrative details, and guide you through the process.
-However, as the leader, you must deliver the message and the rationale—this is your responsibility.
+Before the conversation, align closely with your HR partner.
+They’ll ensure compliance, handle administrative details, and guide the process.
+But the message itself — the decision, the reason, and the tone — must come from you.

 When you deliver it, you: